 Daybreak has a long history of laws and politics.
-The first law, in fact, was invented there, to curtail the delinquency of Harthacnut, the king who never showed up.
+The first law, in fact, was invented there, to curtail the delinquency of Harthacnut, the last king, the king who never showed up.
 Now, there is no more king or queen of Daybreak, and the governing of the city is quite unclear.
 There is a mayor.
 Probably a council or board or some sort, looking out for the interests of the city and the Ingle.
 Perhaps there is a bureaucrat, or a group of them, somewhere.
 Daybreak is technically a democracy, but the population famously does not vote, so the whole system is a mystery.

 And that's how everybody likes it.
 This ignorance and unaccountability might create an unhealthy power dynamic, or perhaps even oppression, if the people of Daybreak paid any attention to the government.
 But they don't.
 Government is laughed off, a hoax, a boogeyman, what do you mean there are laws?

 If anybody had answers, the Daybreaker Muckraker Daily Paper would report on them, but instead it (mostly) spouts nonsense.
 Some recent headlines:

 - Mayor Sex Scandal w/ Devil Himself!
 Details inside...

 - Hotel Telemet's Telescope d'Hell: Telltale Tell-all